TimothyStiles/bezier-generator/README.md

-# cluster-difference-vis
+# logo-generator

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to generate logos using bezier curves

 ## Usage